-Ava DuVernay's 'A Wrinkle In Time' Adaptation Will Be Like Nothing You've Ever Seen Before & That's The Whole Point
+Why ‘A Wrinkle In Time’ Will Be Like Nothing You’ve Ever Seen, According To Ava DuVernay

 After a teaser trailer hit airwaves in early summer, excitement for A Wrinkle In Time grew to epic proportions.
 Ava DuVernay's A Wrinkle In Time adaptation is set to be released on March 9, 2018, but, although the director is excited about the film, she's not quite sure how the adaption will be received by fans.
 While speaking with New Yorker staff writer Jelani Cobb at The New Yorker Festival on Oct.
 7, DuVernay shared her hesitation about putting the film out into the world, noting how different it is from her previous work.